Cereceres/mezquitejs/README.md

 }
 ```

 every method is exec with the value mapped until now in the recursive call.
+To call the method in mapString you need call it with '$methodName'.
+It mean with the '$' like prefix.